-Do No Make Admissions
+Make No Admissions

 Be Cooperative But Do Not Agree to Take Field Sobriety Tests

 The officer may start telling you to do sobriety tests or ask you if you are willing to perform field sobriety tests.
 Contrary to popular belief, you are not required to do field sobriety tests (such as following a pen with your eyes, standing on one leg, walking on a line, or saying the alphabet).
 In fact, you should NEVER do field sobriety tests.
 The officer will not tell you that you are allowed to refuse.
-The officer will simply tell you to do them.
-If the officer gets upset or starts being belligerent, just remain calm and polite but steadfast in your refusal to perform tests.
+The officer will tell you to do them.
+If the officer gets upset or starts being belligerent, remain calm and polite but steadfast in your refusal to perform tests.

-The only reason the officer asks you to do sobriety tests is so that when you fail one or more, it can go in the police report as the basis for probable cause to arrest you.
+The only reason the officer asks you to do sobriety tests is that when you fail one or more, it can go in the police report as the basis for probable cause to arrest you.
 You would probably fail at least one of them when sober anyway.
 The standards used to determine if a subject fails a test are subjective and highly technical.
 Most people who are stone-cold sober cannot pass these tests.
-Simply say, “I do not want to do any field tests.”
+Say, “I do not want to do any field tests.”

-A PBT is not a Breathalyzer and Should be Refused
+A PBT is not a Breathalyzer and Should be Refused.

 If you follow these steps, you are likely to be bullied and threatened by the police.
-They will not be happy that you are not helping them to build a case again yourself.
+They will not be happy that you are not helping them to build a case against yourself.
 They may have your car towed.
 They may tell you that they won’t let you go home that night.
-No matter what they tell you, it is unlikely that you are not going to be arrested anyways at this point if they suspect you of OWI.
+No matter what they tell you, it is unlikely that you will not be arrested anyways at this point if they suspect you of OWI.
 On the other hand, at a later date, if you are charged with OWI, you will have done everything that you could do to help yourself on the night of the offense.

-If you are charged with OWI, DUI or OWPD, you need a top lawyer to defend you.
+If you are charged with OWI, DUI, or OWPD, you need a top lawyer to defend you.

-The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of successfully defending clients charged with OWI, DUI, and OWPD in Oakland County, Wayne County, Macomb County, Livingston County, Washtenaw County and throughout Southeastern Michigan.
-They have had extensive training in advance OWI defense and trial techniques and use a unique and highly effective team approach to defending both felony and misdemeanor charges.
-Please call us at (248) 263-6800 for a free consultation or complete a Request for Assistance Form and an experienced and effective defense attorney will promptly contact you.
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of successfully defending clients charged with OWI, DUI, and OWPD in Oakland County, Wayne County, Macomb County, Livingston County, Washtenaw County, and throughout Southeastern Michigan.
+They have had extensive training in advanced OWI defense and trial techniques and use a unique and highly effective team approach to defending felony and misdemeanor charges.
+If you’ve been stopped for OWI or are charged with any alcohol or drug-related driving charge, call us for a free consultation, and we will find a way to help you.